VBE | SDVBE

 Initiating the certification application process consists of four steps:

-1. Acknowledgement and Agreement of the requirements and expectations of Certification Validating your veteran status through our external partners including the National Archives.
+1. Acknowledgement and Agreement of the requirements and expectations of Certification Validating your Veteran status through our external partners including the National Archives.

 2. Making the appropriate non-refundable payment based on company revenue